containrrr/shepherd/README.md

                         --mount type=bind,source=/root/.docker/config.json,target=/root/.docker/config.json,ro \
                         containrrr/shepherd

+*Note that the quotes in the command above are evaluated by your shell and are not part of the environment variable value! - See also the note in [docker-compose.yml](docker-compose.yml)!*

 ## Running on a cron schedule

 When running shepherd as described with a `SLEEP_TIME`, the de facto running times will drift the longer the container is running.
 If you want to run shepherd on a fixed schedule instead, it is recommended to pair it with [swarm-cronjob](https://github.com/crazy-max/swarm-cronjob):